DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 the hacker, who is a lone individual fighting for survival within the virtual world of information.[^31]

-The drift towards the right by the Californian Ideologues is the helped by their unquestioning acceptance of the liberal ideal of the self-sufficient individual.
+The drift towards the right by the Californian Ideologues is helped by their unquestioning acceptance of the liberal ideal of the self-sufficient individual.
 In American folklore, the nation was built out of a wilderness by free-booting individuals – the trappers, cowboys,